panpan0000/Fibonacci/README.md

 * **Travis CI** Auto Test for Pull Request or Post-Merge Test and auto deployment( auto build docker images and pubish whenever new PR merged)
 * Config files de-coupling. (currently the 8008 port is hard-coded)
 * **Kubernetes optimization** , like QoS...
-* **Heavy Workload**:  the kubernetes deployment now is for a modest workload, but for very high loading at short period of time(although I don't think this Fibonacci will be so popular..), but if so, the DP(Dynamic Processing) can be moved to cloud cluster.
-In another word, the "cached" results will be persisted.
-The simplest way is to put it into database. but a memory based redis cluster will be a better solution though.
+* **Heavy Workload**:  the kubernetes deployment now is for a modest workload, but for very high loading at short period of time(although I don't think this Fibonacci will be so popular..), but if so, the DP(Dynamic Processing) can be moved to distributed cloud cluster.
+In another word, the "cached" previous caculation results will be persisted.
+The simplest way is to put it into database. but a memory based KV cluster like redis will be a better solution though.
 * I'm newbie to Go-lang(just days), there're lots of optimization oppotunity in the code.( why I chose GO instead of javascript+Node ?
 I don't know....)